-Ecommerce allows people to carry out business without the restraint of time or location.
-A traditional website can serve anywhere in the world that can log on!
-The cost per sale is reduced when you’re talking about e-commerce.
+Ecommerce lets you sell without the restraint of time or location.
+A website can serve anywhere in the world.
+Cost per sale is reduced when you’re talking about e-commerce.
 No human interaction is needed, and errors are reduced as the customer provides all the information.

 Protecting your bricks and mortar:

-Protecting your brand!
+Protecting your brand

 Elizabeth Kidson – Frooition Support